-Degree Type Credit Requirements PG Certificate To be awarded a PG Certificate you must have accumulated at least r G Certificate 60 credits of which at least 50 credits must be Level 5.
-PG Diploma To be awarded a PG Diploma you must have accumulated at least Р В Бірібіна 120 credits of which at least 100 credits must be Level 5.
-MSc degree To be awarded an MSc degree you must have accumulated at least 180 credits of which at least 150 credits must be Level 5.
+Degree Type Credit Requirements PG Certificate To be awarded a PG Certificate you must have accumulated at least PG Certificate 60 credits of which at least 50 credits must be Level 5.
+DC Diploma To be awarded a PG Diploma you must have accumulated at least PG Diploma 120 credits of which at least 100 credits must be Level 5.
+To be awarded an MSc degree you must have accumulated MSc degree 180 credits of which at least 150 credits must be Level 5.